Last Updated 9th October 2024

 The Board is committed to maintaining effective communication and having constructive dialogue with its shareholders.
 The Company intends to have close ongoing relationships with its private shareholders, institutional shareholders and analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company.

-Going forward the Company intends to include reports from the Audit and Remuneration Committees in its Annual Report.
+Going forward the Company intends to include reports from the Audit and Remuneration Committee.